SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 The order of salvation in Roman Catholic theology is usually expressed in terms of the grace mediated by the church’s sacraments.

 1. **The sacrament of *baptism*** (Tit 3:5)
     - imparts supernatural life by regenerating the soul and uniting it with Christ.
-Water baptism, in aD.D.ition, is said to remove the guilt and penalty of original sin.
+Water baptism, in addition, is said to remove the guilt and penalty of original sin.
 Through the sacrament of baptism “Man is made white as a sheet, brighter than snow.”
 2. **The sacrament of *confirmation*** (Acts 8:15-17)
     - strengthens the baptized through a Pentecostal outpouring of the Holy Spirit.
 By this endowment the confirmed are enabled to witness to Christ and to stand firm in the midst of life’s struggles.
 3. **The sacrament of the *Eucharist*** (Matt 26:26-28)